Menu Close

 Lying 50km north-east of Zanzibar, Pemba is the second-largest island in the Zanzibar archipelago, edging north towards Kenya.
 It is regarded as the most beautiful of all the islands in this archipelago.

 This jewel was dubbed El Huthera or “The Green” by early Omani sailors.
 And as soon as you arrive from the mainland you’ll see why.
-The Ngezi Forest explodes from the island’s fertile soil, home to monkeys, bushbabies, Pemba fruit bats, a plethora of bird species and untold kinds of flora, as well as butterflies and a fresh-water lake.

-Edging the forest are neatly-cropped farms that raise beans, cassava, banana and mango, and the air blows a gentle breeze on which you can smell a hint of cloves and cardamom.
-This wildly rich ecosystem hosts 42 types of coral and more than 300 species of fish, while the island’s fringing, snow-white beaches a visited by a rare subspecies of vervet monkeys and serve as a nesting site for green and hawksbill sea turtles.
+This wildly rich ecosystem hosts 42 types of coral and over 300 fish species, while the island’s fringing, snow-white beaches a visited by a rare subspecies of vervet monkeys and serve as a nesting site for green and hawksbill sea turtles.

 And as if that’s not enough, bottlenose and spinner dolphins also love to play in these waters.
 Snorkeling and diving day trips to Misali Island are easy to arrange at resorts and hotels in Pemba.